Simple Homemade Chicken & Dumplings Recipe

 • 1 teaspoon Coarsely-Cracked Black Pepper

-• 1/4 Cup Shortening (sometimes I use bacon grease instead)
+• 1/4 Cup Shortening (Can use butter or bacon grease instead)

 Instructions